Venango County reports additional virus case

 Recovery rate and testing

-— The number of people in the tri-county area who have tested negative for the virus, the state said, is 5,932.
-Statewide, there have been 1,183,730 people who have tested negative.
+- The number of people in the tri-county area who have tested negative for the virus through Monday, the state said, is 6,247.
+Statewide, there have been 1,240,830 people who have tested negative.

 - Statistics from the state, area health systems or officials could vary.